How do Different League Settings Affect Positional Value?

 Edit 1: This post has been edited to include a couple more scoring settings, a better explanation of the method, and an important limitation.

 Edit 2: I have taken the data and built it into a league comparison web app so you can directly compare 2 leagues, including seeing how many points the position will score and who the top players would have been in 2020.
 You can access it here:

 Edit 3: part 2 is now out focusing on how league settings affect draft strategies

 Every year, Fantasy commissioners look to tweak their league settings to try to make the league fairer, more fun, or better match the NFL.
 Often these changes are done with a vague understanding of their effects.
 Does moving passing TDs from 4 points to 6 points make QBs more valuable?
 By how much?
 What about half-point vs full-point PPR?
 We all know to look for rankings that resemble our league settings but sometimes these are not available.
 And when we are deciding on league settings, how are we supposed to know which settings to tweak to have the desired effect.

 In this 2 part series, I will break down how a few common league settings affect positional value.
 In this post, I will focus on how the settings affect positional value at the end of a season.
-In the next post, I will focus on what they mean for different draft strategies.
+In part 2 I will focus on what different league settings mean for different draft strategies.

 I will be using data from 2007 to 2020 with fantasy points calculated based on pro football reference stats and ADP data (for part 2) provided by the fantasy calculator.
 I will also be ignoring defenses and kickers for this post.
 The focus will be on the value of positional players.